 - Whipped cream: homemade whipped cream or store-bought whipped topping.

-Yes, you can reheat single servings in the microwave for 1-2 minutes or until warm.
-You can also reheat these baked oats in the oven at 350°F for about 15 minutes.
+This baked pumpkin oatmeal recipe can be stored in the refrigerator in an airtight container for up to four days.
+Reheat single servings in the microwave for 1-2 minutes or until warm.
+You can also reheat in the oven at 350°F for about 15 minutes.
+Place it in the freezer for a longer shelf life.

 Pumpkin Baked Oats